Davidobot/BetterJoy/README.md

 If the controller does not work after restarting the exe too many times - shut down the exe, disconnect your pro controller and connect it again.

 If you get weird lag/stuttering - restart your computer; or try running the program multiple times, closing it properly (by pressing enter) each time.

+__Note that for Joycons to work properly, you need a decent Bluetooth adapter that is comfortable with handling 3/4 connections at a time__

 ## No Joycons detected
 If using Bluetooth - see the "How to properly disconnect the controller" section and follow the steps listed there.
 Then, reconnect the controller.